CRAIGHEAD GREEN GALLERY

 Ginger Fox Gallery

-Located near the shops of The Galleria, Southwest Gallery offers Dallas’ largest collections of fine 19th- to 21st-century paintings and sculptures.
-Celebrating 50 years of serving the art needs of Dallas, this beautiful gallery represents hundreds of respected and established artists with thousands of stunning works of art, from antique to contemporary, in over 16,000 square feet of sensational space.
-A serviceoriented staff offers design expertise that helps clients maximize value and selection of art purchases.
-Whether you’re a beginner or experienced art collector, there is always a desire to learn more about how art is made and the artist behind it.
+Located near the shops of The Galleria, Southwest Gallery offers Dallas’ largest collections of fine 19th- and 20th-century paintings and sculptures.
+With 49 years of history serving the art needs of Dallas, this beautiful gallery represents hundreds of respected and established artists with thousands of stunning works of art, from antique to contemporary, in over 16,000 square feet of sensational space.
+A service-oriented staff offers design expertise that helps clients maximize value and selection of art purchases.
+Whether you’re art collecting experience is that of a beginner to the most experienced, there is always a desire to learn more about how art is made and the artist behind it.
 Also housed in the gallery is Kittrell Riffkind Art Glass Gallery, which offers an array of sculpture, platters, wall art and many other treasures, large and small.
 The ever-changing selection of outstanding and innovative work is created by more than 300 contemporary glass artists.
 You will also find a huge custom framing department where you can choose from the finest handcrafted moulding to thoughtfully designed shadow box frames for those precious keepsakes.
 Southwest Gallery also welcomes The Artists’ Showplace Gallery in Richardson, helping to continue the diverse offering of products and services.

 BISHOP ARTS MODERN GALLERY

 CINQ’s philosophy is to celebrate the diverse nature of producing and experiencing art.
-The gallery features the work of a multitude of artists, ranging from local to international backgrounds.
-Artists John Peralta and Adriana Cobo-Frenkel explore sculpture through natural and man-made materials, while many layers of built-up materials fascinate mixed-media artists Robert Oltarzewski and Jennifer Wagner.
-Abstract photographer Rodolfo Choperena creates dazzling prints on metal, and Steven Tye Culbert, Scott Dawson, Katie O’Sullivan, Oscar Mejia, Mike Salcido and Kim Schmitt Thomas live in a world of vivid paintings.
+The gallery features the work of a multitude of artists, from both local and international backgrounds.
+Artists John Peralta and Adriana Cobo-Frenkel explore sculpture through natural and man-made materials, while artistic layers, both physical and metaphorical, fascinate mixed-media artists Shayema Rahim, Robert Oltarzewski and Jennifer Wagner.
+Abstract photographer Rodolfo Choperena creates dazzling prints on metal, and artists Steven Tye Culbert, Katie O’Sullivan and Oscar Mejia live in a world of vivid paintings.
+With degrees in photography and design, Dawson brings his own painting, drawing and printmaking talent into the gallery.

-Guggenhome is a showroom featuring contemporary art and furniture design located at 1426 N. Riverfront Blvd.
-The curated presentation inside allows both designers and collectors the opportunity to visualize a piece of art in the context of our living environment.
+Guggenhome is a showroom that features contemporary art and furniture design, located at 1426 N. Riverfront Blvd.
 Each piece in the collection represents a different perspective and technique that explores contemporary abstract art.

 The organic process of watching a painting come together drives artist Julie Dailey.
 Using acrylic and acrylic media, she allows each piece to dictate its composition.